mongodb/docs-tools/giza/giza/translate/documentation/README.rst

 Setup
 -----

+* If you are not using Ubuntu or it is below version 14.04, read the instructions becase some commands will have to change.
+Additionally it can go faster if you go to line 80 and replace -j8 with -j<number of cores>
-* Follow the instructions in MosesSetup.sh.
-It is not meant to be a script that you simply run, rather go through it line by line or paragraph by paragraph running the commands.
+* Run the script MosesSetup.sh.
+If it does not work, go through it line by line and try to use the comments to fix anything that went wrong
 * Be sure to read the comments as you go along, they may tell you alternate commands to run in certain situations.
 * If you don't want to accidentally turn backticks (`) into apostrophes ('), then comment out line 278 of translation_tools/mosesdecoder/scripts/tokenizer/tokenizer.perl: ``$text =~ s/\`/\'/g;``